apache/pulsar-site/contribute/setup-building.md

 :::note

-This project includes a [Maven Wrapper](https://maven.apache.org/wrapper/) that can be used instead of a system installed Maven.
-Use it by replacing `mvn` with `./mvnw` on Linux and `mvnw.cmd` on Windows in the commands below.
+On Windows, replace `./mvnw` with `mvnw.cmd` in the commands below.

 :::